MuhamedGad/Farm-Vision/api/ML_API_Routes_Details.md

 ## **Some Notes:**
 ```
-1- token must send in request header with name "x-auth-token"
+1- token must send in request body with name "x-auth-token"
 2- URL of the API "https://test-ml-api.onrender.com"
 ```